robbie-webbe/stonks_alerts/README.md

     * Fit to spec with nH 29 x 10^22, kT 0.615 keV and power law 0.363.
     * Strong line at approx 6.4keV in spectrum.
     * Est luminosity 3.9 x 10^34 erg/s at 7.5kpc.
+    * Very hard source.
+Check for any periodicities.
+Compare with previous XMM detection for rate of change of flux/spectrum.

 **0932190901**
 + Source 1 - True source.
 PN.
 Screenshot, lightcurve, and spectra created.